SRTLab/srt-cookbook/docs/apps/obs-studio.md

-# OBS Studio
+# About OBS Studio

-[OBS Studio](https://obsproject.com/) is a free and open source software for video recording and live streaming.
+Free and open source software for video recording and live streaming.

-Starting from version 24.0.7??
-It supports SRT (PR [1748](https://github.com/obsproject/obs-studio/pull/1748)).
+Please visit [OBS Studio website](https://obsproject.com/) for more details.

+# SRT Support

+SRT support is expected to be available within 24.0.6 version.
+See [PR #1748](https://github.com/obsproject/obs-studio/pull/1748) for details.